Learn How Gelato is Made By Hand at Neapolis in Wakefield

 “What makes a difference from one gelato place to another is how you work with the flavors,” Illiano says.
 “When you taste ice cream, it’s the cream that jumps in your mouth.
 With gelato you really get the flavor first.”

-After reaching eighty-five degrees in the pasteurizer, the ingredients are transferred to the batch freezer, which will cool to about negative-eight degrees.
+After reaching 85 degrees in the pasteurizer, the ingredients are transferred to the batch freezer, which will cool to about negative-8 degrees.
 Mixing blades in the batch freezer will also thicken the base, transforming it into gelato or sorbet.
-Finally, the gelato is is frozen overnight to reach a final temperature of about negative-thirty degrees.
-Then with a few artful swirls and turns of a spatula to make the sizable mound of gelato look presentable, it’s ready for the display case.
-Since the gelato at Neapolis is made with all-natural ingredients, it has to be made fresh every few days.
-You won’t find a backup supply in the freezer because of the gelato’s short shelf-life, so when you see your favorite flavor in the display case, order it before it’s gone.
+Finally, the gelato is frozen overnight to reach a final temperature of about negative-30 degrees.
+Then, with a few artful swirls and turns of a spatula to make the sizable mound of gelato look presentable, it’s ready for the display case.
+Since the gelato at Neapolis is created with all-natural ingredients, it has to be made fresh every few days.
+You won’t find a backup supply in the freezer because of the gelato’s short shelf-life, so when you see your favorite flavor, order it before it’s gone.

 Neapolis is more than just gelato.
 “Neapolis is the old name for Naples — it means ‘new city,’ ” says Illiano.
 “Between here and the restaurant next door, we’re trying to offer the authentic Italian experience.”